PranabNandy/Multi-threaded-Word-Ranking-Apllication/README.md

 # Multi-threaded-Word-Ranking-Apllication
-Created a multi-threaded text ﬁle ranking command line application in C++ which accpets ﬁles path as input.
-Here one thread is responsible for searching all the text ﬁles in the given directory and its subdirectories while other 5 threads do the processing of the searched ﬁles simultaneously and store the results in Master Table data strucrure.
+Created a multi-threaded text ﬁles’ word ranking command line application in C++.
+Here Search Thread is responsible for searching all the text ﬁles in the given directory and its subdirectories while other 5 Worker Threads do the processing of the searched ﬁles from Sync Queue simultaneously and store the results in Master Table data strucrure.

 <h1> System Design </h1>